jamesnarongkorn/thai-sentence-segmentation/README.md

 ## Our Methodology

-- As with T5, mT5 is an encoder-decoder model which takes text sequences as input and convert them to target text sequences, which means that it can perform any sequence-to-sequence tasks such as summarization, question answering, translation, text generation, and even sentence segmentation.
+- As with T5, mT5 is an encoder-decoder model which takes text sequences as input and converts them to target text sequences, which means that it can perform any sequence-to-sequence tasks such as summarization, question answering, translation, text generation, and even sentence segmentation.
 The model is pretrained on the mC4 dataset, covering a miltitude of languages including Thai.
-- mT5 requires that a 'prompt' or prefix is added to the start of an input sequence to specify a task that the model needs to perform.
+- mT5 requires that a 'prompt' or a prefix is added to the start of an input sequence to specify a task that the model needs to perform.
 - Here, we attempt to implemented 2 variants of mT5: mT5-Small (with 300 million parameters) and mT5-Base (with 580 million parameters).
 We also opt for simpleT5⚡️ [^7] as a quick and simple method to fine-tune the models.
 - We provide the training set and the evaluation set to simpleT5⚡️ with a pandas dataframe with 2 columns labeled 'source_text' for the input and 'target_text' for the output.
 The input is sequences of text prefixed by a prompt and the output is sequences of text marked with vertical bars (|) as sentence delimiters.

 ## Dataset
-- The models are finetuned on the LST20 Corpus, which offers 74,180 Thai sentences annotated with a boundary marker[^8].
+- The models are trained on the LST20 Corpus, which offers 74,180 Thai sentences annotated with a boundary marker[^8].
 This large-scale NECTEC-developed dataset also comes with four other layers of linguistic annotation: word segmentation, POS tagging, named entities, and clause boundaries.
 It spans over 3,000,000 words from 3,745 documents in 15 news domain.

 |           | train  | eval  | test  | all    |
 |-----------|--------|-------|-------|--------|